AdobeDocs/experience-platform.en/help/edge/personalization/hybrid-personalization-spa.md

 ---
-title: Hybrid personalization with Web SDK and Edge Network Server API
+title: Hybrid personalization with Web SDK and Edge Network Server API on single-page applications (SPAs)
 description: This article demonstrates how you can use the Web SDK in conjunction with the Server API to deploy hybrid personalization on your web properties.
 keywords: personalization; hybrid; server api; server-side; hybrid implementation;
 ---

-# Hybrid personalization with Web SDK and Edge Network Server API
+# Hybrid personalization with Web SDK and Edge Network Server API on single-page applications (SPAs)

 ## Overview {#overview}

 Hybdrid personalization describes the process of retrieving personalization content server-side, using the [Edge Network Server API](../../..//server-api/overview.md), and rendering it client-side, using the [Web SDK](../../home.md) `applyResponse` command.

+The example in this article uses a React single-page application (SPA).

 The table below shows an example of personalized and non-personalized content.